YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 `F.reify` in the case of our library.
 Note there is an abuse of names: the name `reify` has been used for both reifiers and reifier builders.
 We need to provide to the reifier builder as arguments predefined or recursively defined reifiers.
 If a type is built from other types, then the refier for the top level type consists of (or, is defined in terms of) reifiers of the component types.
-In other words, we build "larger" reifiers from "smaller" reifiers, and the hierarchy of reifiers correspond excatly to the hierarchy of types which they reify.
+In other words, we build "larger" reifiers from "smaller" reifiers, and the interrelation among reifiers correspond excatly to the interrelation of types which they reify.

 ## Overwriting the _show_ Function